consoledotdev/home/content/tools/server-monitoring.md

-Deploying New Relic is easy and it automatically collects the basic data you would expect from a server monitoring tool - CPU, memory, disk, etc. The agent auto detects the environment so in our tests using Azure Virtual Machines, New Relic automatically tagged the host configuration (e.g. hostname, CPU cores, memory) and cloud environment (region, OS, Linux distribution, etc).
+Deploying New Relic is easy and it automatically collects the basic data you would expect from a server monitoring tool - CPU, memory, disk, etc. The agent auto detects the environment.
+In our tests using Azure Virtual Machines, New Relic automatically tagged the host configuration (e.g. hostname, CPU cores, memory) and cloud environment (region, OS, Linux distribution, etc).

 New Relic used to be known for being very expensive, particularly if you used lots of its different monitoring products (server monitoring, APM, logs, traces, synthetics, etc).
-Although out of scope of this review, the nice thing about having a relatively high free quota (100GB per month) means you can take advantage of these other important observability features like APM for your code and search for your logs.
-Now they have switched to a bundled model where all the products are included and priced on data volume it is much easier to try out all the features and start pushing data in.
-This is a clever sales tool!
+Although out of scope of this review, the nice thing about having a relatively high free quota (100GB per month) means you can try the other monitoring features, like APM and log search.
+Now New Relic have switched to a bundled model where all the products are included and priced on data volume it is much easier to try out all the features and start pushing data in.
+This is a clever sales trick!

 {{< close-div >}}

 {{< tools/category-review/card-dislike-open >}}

-Although the power of NRQL is available for defining alert triggers, the notification options are not as powerful as Datadog.
+Although the power of NRQL is used for defining alert triggers, the notification options are not as powerful as Datadog.
 You can define thresholds such as deviation from baselines, outlier detection, aggregation windows, critical vs warning thresholds and customized runbook or alert descriptions with variables.
 These feed into notification channels such as email or Slack notifications but are missing Datadog's advanced features like forecasting, composite metrics and incident management.

-Although the pricing model with a generous free quota means it's easy to deploy and try all the features of New Relic, it is also more challenging to predict how much data you need.
-100GB/m sounds like a lot but can you intuitively guess how much data a monitoring agent on a single server would report each month?
+The pricing model with a generous free quota means it's easy to deploy and try all the features of New Relic, but it is more challenging to predict how much data you need.
+100GB/m sounds like a lot but can you intuitively estimate how much data a monitoring agent on a single server would report each month?
 What about if you then add APM, logs, and synthetic monitoring?

 There are also some strange
 [documented limits around how much data can be ingested at once](https://docs.newrelic.com/docs/licenses/license-information/general-usage-licenses/new-relic-data-usage-limits-policies/).